KnutHjelvik/EntityCSV/README.md

 __The Csv File__

-The CSV-File of school players:
+A CSV-File of school players:

 ```csv
 "playerID","schoolID","yearMin","yearMax"
 "aardsda01","pennst","2001","2001"